shopware/docs/guides/plugins/plugins/framework/data-handling/using-database-events.md

 {% endcode %}

 After creating the event subscriber, you have to register it.
-If you don't know how that's done, head over to our guide about [Listening to events](../../plugin-fundamentals/listening-to-events.md).
+If you don't know how it is done, then refer to the [Listening to events](../../plugin-fundamentals/listening-to-events.md) guide.

 ## Entity event overview